African e-commerce startup Jumia’s shares open at $14.50 in NYSE IPO

 Like Amazon, Jumia brings its own mix of supporters and critics.
 On the critical side, there are questions of whether it’s actually an African startup.
 The parent for Jumia Group is incorporated in Germany and current CEOs Jeremy Hodara and Sacha Poignonnec are French.

-On the flipside, original Jumia co-founders (Kehinde and Afeodor) are African.
-The company is headquartered (and also incorporated) in Africa (Lagos), operates exclusively in Africa, pays taxes on the continent, employs 5,128 people in Africa (page 125 of K-1), and the CEO of its largest country operation (Nigeria) Juliet Anammah is Nigerian.
+On the flipside, original Jumia co-founders (Kehinde and Afaedor) are African.
+The company is headquartered (and also incorporated) in Africa (Lagos), operates exclusively in Africa, pays taxes on the continent, employs 5,128 people in Africa (page 125 of K-1) and the CEO of its largest country operation (Nigeria) Juliet Anammah is Nigerian.

 The Africa authenticity debate often shifts into questions of a Jumia diversity deficit, which is of course important from Silicon Valley to Nairobi.
 The company’s senior management and board is a mix of Africans and expats.
 Golden State Warriors basketball player and tech investor Andre Iguodala joined Jumia’s board this spring with a priority on “diversity and making sure the African culture is in the company,” he told TechCrunch.